15 Top Venture Capital Firms for Software

 Image of Blue Cloud Ventures - Top VCs in Software

 Blue Cloud Ventures is a Miami-based firm that invests in growth-stage software companies.
-Since 2012, they have focused on providing capital to businesses that are ready to scale.
+They provide capital to businesses that have already found their footing and are ready to scale.

 • Investment stages: Early Stage Venture, Late Stage Venture

-• Industries of focus: Software, Financial Services, Finance
+• Industries of focus: Software, Finance, Financial Services

 • Geographical presence: Miami, Florida